Haidilao: History

+In 1994, restaurateur Zhang Yong and three partners opened the first Haidilao hot pot restaurant in Jianyang, Sichuan with startup capital of 8,000 yuan.
+Haidilao grew competitively with an emphasis on customer service.
+The company expanded beyond Sichuan during the late 1990s and early 2000s, opening restaurants in other Chinese provinces including Shaanxi.

+Haidilao became known for its emphasis on customer service and dining experience, helping it become one of China's largest hot pot chains.

+The company opened its first overseas restaurant in Singapore at Clarke Quay in 2012.
+This was followed by expansion into the United States, South Korea, Japan, Canada, Australia and other international markets.

 In 2018, Haidilao Hot Pot served more than 160 million customers, with an average daily table turnover rate (i.e. the number of parties hosted per table per day) of 5.0.
-Haidilao Hot Pot has more than 36 million VIP members and 60,000+ staffs.
+Haidilao Hot Pot has more than 36 million VIP members and 60,000+ employees.
+In the same year, Haidilao raised nearly US$1 billion through an initial public offering on the Hong Kong Stock Exchange.

-In 2019, Haidilao opened the first robot-aided hotpot restaurant in Beijing.
+In 2019, Haidilao opened one of its first robot-assisted restaurants in Beijing, incorporating automation and smart kitchen systems developed in partnership with Panasonic.

 In response to the COVID-19 pandemic, Haidilao closed all stores in mainland China on January 26, 2020, to decrease the spread of the virus.
 As a result, Haidilao recorded significant losses.
 A similar hotpot chain restaurant called Xiabu Xiabu also closed around 20% of its total stores as a response to the decreased consumer demand during COVID.
 On March 12, 2020, with cases decreasing in China, Haidilao began reopening stores.

 However, even after reopening, business was slow.
 Haidilao also faced backlash for increasing prices to offset pandemic losses, and the number of people restaurants could serve was limited by government pandemic restrictions.

 In 2021, as part of an expansion plan, Haidilao opened 421 new restaurants, but it also closed 276 in an effort to improve the operations and profitability of existing stores.

 In 2022, in the wake of China's zero-COVID policy, Haidilao's shares fell more than 60%.
-Haidilao is focusing on expanding its international presence, spinning off its overseas unit, Super Hi International.
+Haidilao spun off its overseas operations into Super Hi International Holding Ltd., which later separately listed on the Hong Kong Stock Exchange.

+In 2024, Super Hi International filed for a United States public listing as part of its international expansion strategy.